-CLASS: II B.COM CA COURSE NAME: STOCK MARKET INVESTMENT COURSE CODE: 16CCU403B UNIT - IV (Investing In Mutual Funds) BATCH - 2016-2019
+CLASS: II B.COM CA COURSE NAME: STOCK MARKET INVESTMENT COURSE CODE: 17CCU303B UNIT: IV BATCH-2017-2020

-- Cash and cash equivalents such as collateralised borrowing and lending obligations CBLOs), reverse repo, net receivables, etc. - In case of credit opportunities funds, only the funds that have residual maturity of more than six months and having predominant exposure to papers rated below AAA are considered.
+- In case of long term gilt funds, only those funds that have an exposure in excess of 98% over the past three years to the following are considered for ranking: - Central and state government securities - Cash and cash equivalents such as collateralised borrowing and lending obligations CBLOs), reverse repo, net receivables, etc. - In case of credit opportunities funds, only the funds that have residual maturity of more than six months and having predominant exposure to papers rated below AAA are considered.